Beall's List

-Beall's List was a prominent list of predatory open-access publishers that was maintained by University of Colorado librarian Jeffrey Beall on his blog Scholarly Open Access.
-The list aimed to document open-access publishers who did not perform real peer review, effectively publishing any article as long as the authors pay the open access fee.
+Beall's List was a list of predatory open-access publishers that was maintained by University of Colorado Denver librarian Jeffrey Beall on his blog Scholarly Open Access.
+The list aimed to document open-access publishers who did not perform real peer review, effectively publishing any article as long as the authors pay the article processing charge.
 Originally started as a personal endeavor in 2008, Beall's List became a widely followed piece of work by the mid-2010s.
+The list was used by scientists to identify exploitative publishers and detect publisher spam.

-Its influence led some publishers on the list to threaten defamation lawsuits against Beall, as well as to lodge official complaints against Beall's work to the University of Colorado.
+The influence of Beall's List led some publishers on the list to threaten defamation lawsuits against Beall, as well as to lodge official complaints against Beall's work to the University of Colorado.
 In January 2017, Beall removed the list from his blog, scholarlyoa.com.
-Six months later, he published an article in the journal Biochemia Medica claiming that pressure from the University led to the blog shutdown, although the University's official statement and a response by Beall's direct supervisor both disputed this account.

-The list was used by scientists to identify exploitative publishers and detect publisher spam.
-The closure of Beall's List was cited by some as a tragedy, and successors have set out to continue Beall's work.
+Six months later, he published an article in the journal Biochemia Medica claiming that pressure from his employer led to the blog shutdown, although the university's official statement and a response by Beall's direct supervisor both disputed this account.
+The closure of Beall's List was cited by some as a loss of an important resource, and successors have set out to continue Beall's work.

-History
+Early history

 Beall first became interested in predatory open-access journals (a term he coined) in 2008, when he started to receive numerous requests from dubious journals to serve on their editorial boards.
 He said that he "immediately became fascinated because most of the e-mails contained numerous grammatical errors."
 Starting in 2008, he maintained a list of what he stated were "potential, possible, or probable predatory scholarly open-access publishers".

 In 2011, Beall's list had 18 publishers on it; by December 29, 2016, this number had grown to 923.
+Many of the journals listed were not actively publishing or published very few papers each year.

+The original list of 18 publishers published a total of 1,328 separate journals.
+Beall originally classified all but one of the publishers he reviewed as being predatory.
+A decade later, two of the original 18 had been acquired by reputable publishers, and three appeared to have gone out of business.
+The remaining 13 publishers had significantly increased the number of journals they were publishing, to a total of 1,650 individual journals (about 10% of the number of journals listed in Cabells' Predatory Reports in 2022), primarily due to the dramatic increase in the number of journals published by OMICS Publishing Group from 63 to 742.